 - Fosters extensive collaboration between basic science and clinical disciplines in translational research in lymphoma

 - Encourages investigators to evaluate the potential of applying their research findings to translational research in lymphoma

-- Generates new hypotheses to be tested in large-scale research projects or clinical trials that may lead to significant reduction of lymphoma incidence and mortality rates
+- Generates new hypotheses to be tested in large-scale research projects or clinical trials that may lead to significant reductions in lymphoma incidence and mortality rates

 Developmental Research Program funds are awarded based on scientific merit, originality and relevance to the objectives of the Lymphoma SPORE.

-The director of the Developmental Research Program is:
+The directors of the Developmental Research Program are: